zaksoyer/maths-game/Docs/README.md

 # Now..

+* Collecting datas/ideas
-Currently creating a TypeScript object as prototype for the maths engine.
+* Creating a TypeScript object as prototype for the maths engine.

 # Join the team